Bachelor of Arts in Liberal Studies online

 A look at the BA in Liberal Studies online program curriculum

-For the BA in Liberal Studies major online, you must complete 45 credit hours of liberal studies courses: nine core credits and two 18-credit tracks (selecting two tracks from the nine available).
+For the BA in Liberal Studies (LBST) online, you must complete 45 credits of major courses (9 credit hours of core courses and two 18-credit tracks --- selecting two (2) tracks from the nine available).
 Additional University Core Curriculum credits are required for the 120-credit BA degree.
-You may transfer up to 90 approved credit hours to decrease cost and time to completion.

 Students must take the following courses: